 The first FBI official to be appointed to the National Security Council, Mr. Major served as the Director of Counterintelligence, Intelligence and Security Programs.
 During his 24-year FBI career specializing in counterintelligence, he was involved in more than 100 espionage cases.
 He is the founder and President of The Centre for Counterintelligence and Security Studies in Alexandria, Virginia.

 A former Chief of Disguise and Chief of the Graphics and Authentication Division in the CIA’s Office of Technical Service, Mr. Mendez’s 25-year career with the Agency included undercover work in the most important theaters of the Cold War.
 Mr. Mendez conducted the secret rescue of six U.S. diplomats during the Iran hostage crisis in 1980.
-That operation was the basis of the 2012 blockbuster film Argo starring Ben Affleck as Mr. Mendez.
+That operation was the basis of the Oscar Best Picture winner Argo starring Ben Affleck as Mr. Mendez.
 He earned the CIA's Intelligence Medal of Merit, the Intelligence Star, and two Certificates of Distinction.
 Mr. Mendez is currently a landscape painter, author, lecturer, and consultant on intelligence matters and served as a consultant to the CBS television series “The Agency.”
-His books include The Master of Disguise: My Secret Life in the CIA and Spy Dust: A True Story of Espionage and Romance, written with his wife Jonna.
+His books include The Master of Disguise: My Secret Life in the CIA, Spy Dust: A True Story of Espionage and Romance, written with his wife Jonna, and Argo.

 A former Chief of Disguise in the CIA’s Office of Technical Service, Ms. Mendez is also a specialist in clandestine photography.
 Her 27-year career, for which she earned the CIA’s Intelligence Commendation Medal, included operational disguise responsibilities in the most hostile theaters of the Cold War, from Havana to Moscow to Beijing and ultimately into the Oval Office.
 She is currently a fine arts photographer, author, lecturer, and consultant on intelligence matters and served as a technical consultant to the CBS television series “The Agency.”
 With her husband Antonio, she published Spy Dust: A True Story of Espionage and Romance.

-The only person to have served as both Director of the Federal Bureau of Investigation (1978-1987) and Director of Central Intelligence (1987-1991), Judge Webster’s distinguished career includes appointments as a judge of the U.S. Court of Appeals for the Eighth Circuit, a U.S. District Court judge, and a federal prosecutor in Missouri.
-He is currently a senior partner with the law firm of Milbank, Tweed, Hadley & McCloy LLP and serves as the Chairman of the Homeland Security Advisory Council.
+The only person to have served as both Director of the Federal Bureau of Investigation (1978-1987) and Director of Central Intelligence (1987-1991), Judge Webster’s distinguished career includes appointments as a judge of the US Court of Appeals for the Eighth Circuit, a US District Court judge, and a federal prosecutor in Missouri.
+He is currently a consulting partner with the law firm of Milbank, Tweed, Hadley & McCloy LLP and serves as the Chairman of the Homeland Security Advisory Council.

-A former Director of Central Intelligence (1993-1995), Mr. Woolsey holds a distinguished career in the U.S. Government, where he served on five different occasions.
+A former Director of Central Intelligence (1993-1995), Mr. Woolsey holds a distinguished career in the US Government, where he served on five different occasions.
 Mr. Woolsey held Presidential appointments in two Republican and two Democratic administrations.
 He was also previously a partner at the law firm of Shea & Gardner in Washington, DC, where he practiced for 22 years in the fields of civil litigation and alternative dispute resolution.
-Mr. Woolsey is currently a Vice President and officer at Booz Allen Hamilton where he concentrates on the firm's energy practice.
+Mr. Woolsey is currently the chairman of the Foundation for the Defense of Democracies and chancellor of The Institute of World Politics.

 One of the world’s leading authorities on the history of intelligence gathering, Mr. Andrew is an accomplished author whose books on intelligence include Her Majesty’s Secret Service: The Making of the British Intelligence Community; KGB: The Inside Story of its Foreign Operations from Lenin to Gorbachev (with Oleg Gordievsky); For the President’s Eyes Only: Secret Intelligence and the American Presidency from Washington to Bush; and The Sword and the Shield: The Mitrokhin Archive and the Secret History of the KGB (with Vasili Mitrokhin).
 He is currently Chair of the British Intelligence Study Group and a professor at Cambridge University.